 - A copy of the debtor’s most recently filed tax returns

 - Proof of credit counseling

 What Debts Are Not Discharged in Chapter 7?

-Most debts are legally written off, or discharged under Chapter 7, the most common type of bankruptcy.
+Most debts can be legally written off, or discharged under Chapter 7, the most common type of bankruptcy.
 In fact, Texas bankruptcy law doesn’t tell us what kinds of debts are discharged, instead saying that all debts are discharged except a limited list of those that are not.
 So, the discharge of debts granted under Section 727 of the Bankruptcy Code applies to all debts except for those listed as exceptions to discharge in Section 523 of the Code.
 These listed exceptions to discharge can be divided into two categories: 1) debts which are discharged as long as the creditor does not object, and 2) debts which are not discharged even if no objection is raised by the creditor.

 Debts Discharged Unless Objection Raised

 Creditors can challenge your ability to discharge three types of debt:

 - Debts that arose by you making a false representation or committing fraud to get the loan or other form of credit.
 This can take the form of an intentional falsehood on a loan application, cash advances or use of your credit card when you had no intention of paying back that credit, or any other way of deceitfully incurring a debt.